Lyndal Roper: Awards and honours

+Legacy

+In 2026, following Roper's retirement from the Regius Chair at Oxford, the Faculty of History established the Regius Prize in Roper's honour, for the best piece of historical research produced by an early career or fixed-term researcher at the University of Oxford.

+Together with Ruth Harris and Deb Oxley, and with the help of Allida M. Black, Roper helped establish the Hilary Rodham Clinton Chair in Women's History at the University of Oxford, probably the first dedicated chair in women's history in the English-speaking world.

 Personal life

-Roper has a son with fellow historian Nicholas Stargardt.

-In May 2016, Roper was one of 300 prominent historians, including Simon Schama and Niall Ferguson, who were signatories to a letter to The Guardian, telling voters that if they chose to leave the European Union on 23 June, they would be condemning Britain to irrelevance.
+In May 2016 she was one of 300 prominent historians, including Simon Schama and Niall Ferguson, who were signatories to a letter to The Guardian, telling voters that if they chose to leave the European Union on 23 June, they would be condemning Britain to irrelevance.

+Roper is married to former civil servant, Martin Donnelly.